-We construct an overlapping generations growth model, where the young generation has to allocate resources between real investment (deposits), acquisition of bank ownership, and young-age consumption.
-At old age, consumers sell bank ownership to support consumption.
-We show that an increase in bank money creation stimulates bank profit and bank value, thereby raising the resources required for the young generation to acquire bank ownership.
-This causes a crowding-out effect on real investment, the magnitude of which is amplified by the money multiplier.
-Further, intensified deposit market competition reduces this crowding-out effect.
-Finally, we conduct a welfare analysis of bank money creation.
+We construct an overlapping generations growth model, where young consumers choose how to allocate resources among real investment (deposits), acquisition of bank ownership, and young-age consumption.
+At old age, consumers sell bank ownership and collect their bank deposits to support consumption.
+The model shows that an increase in banks' market power stimulates bank profit and bank value, thereby raising the resources required for young consumers to acquire bank ownership.
+This causes a crowding-out effect on real investment, the magnitude of which is amplified with higher endowment growth rate and real investment return.
+Finally, we conduct a welfare analysis of the investment crowding-out effect.

-Keywords: investment crowding-out, bank money creation, money multiplier, size of the banking sector, deposit market competition, economic growth
+Keywords: Investment crowding-out, size of the banking sector, deposit market competition, economic growth

 Suggested Citation: Suggested Citation